nickreich/dengueForecastAnalyses/README.md

 Code for running forecasts of dengue fever outbreaks in Thailand.

-The vision for the structure of this directory is that there would be subdirectories called code, reports, and forecasts.
+The vision for the structure of this directory is that there would be subdirectories called code, data, reports, and forecasts.
 Also in the main directory, there would be a file called makeForecasts.R.
 Within that script, there is a single variable that is set, indicating up through what week you want forecasts run for.

 That script would then create forecasts (for now, based on "spamd"-style general additive models with seasonality and lag terms from top correlated provinces).
 Forecasts would be generated and dumped in a standardized format into the forecasts folder.
 Reports would also be generated (if desired) for collaborators.